 2 THE ROBOT Self-centred hi-tech technique for the committed non-dancer.
 Features raised elbows, hand-passes and other frozen extremities.
 Ideal with Kraftwerk.
 For obsessive posers and geeks.

-3 THE WARREN STREET JIVE (below) For born dancers and style-leaders such as the Blitz Kids of Warren Street.
+3 THE WARREN STREET JIVE (below) For born dancers and style-leaders such as the Blitz Kids of Warren Street, said to have been pioneered at Billy’s by Andy Polaris and Jeremy Healy.
 Adapted jive with exaggerated added sway and knees rising to waist level, while partners keep both hands clasped to each other’s.
 Ideal to Don Armando’s I’m An Indian Too.
 Variations include reverse kicks, jack-in-box bounces, giant whiplashes.
 Measured not frantic, yet exhausting to watch.
+Visible being demonstrated in Spandau Ballet’s video for To Cut A Long Story Short, and in Duran Duran’s Planet Earth.

 4 THE GROUCHO French import that arrived with the Ze label from the Bains Douches club in Paris.
 Learn with B52s: knee bends on beat, rise and fall, moving knees and shoulders in opposite directions.
 A cross between Groucho Marx’s famous creep and cossack leg-kicks while crouching.
 Exposes dancer to ridicule unless ultra-cool.